jv-jul23-BandApart/booking-app/ReadMe.md

 ### 📱 Telegram Notifications
 `The Booking app sends Telegram notifications for the following events:`
 - New booking created: Notifications are sent to all service administrators.
-- Overdue booking: If a booking is overdue (check_in date is in the past, and the booking is still not confirmed), notifications are sent to all service administrators.
+- Expired booking: If a booking is expired (check_in date is in the past, and the booking is still not confirmed), notifications are sent to all service administrators.

 ### 🤝 Contribution Guidelines
 `We welcome contributions to this project:`